MoAbdelfattah221/HCUT/README.md

 # HCUT
-This is a Responsive Header For HairCut Store.
+This is a Responsive Website Header For a Haircut Store.
 Technologies used..
 Html , CSS